hellerve/blog/wip/Speeding_up_an_Interpreter.md

 about compilers, a topic that she recently became interested in.
 She was mostly interested in compiler optimizations, and I was overly dismissive about her attitude, which I immediately regretted.
-In a way, I’m sure that this exchange played a role in my wanting to go down that route, and it made me understand her desire more.
+In a way, I’m sure that this exchange played a role in my wanting to go that route, and it made me understand her desire more.
 So I have to thank Liuda and apologize to her at the same time, and also thank Adrien for sending me down that path!